stephaniemartyna/architecture-decision-record/Data-Storage.md

    - CouchDB's reliability, multi-master replication, and RESTful API provide the necessary backend infrastructure for data integrity and consistency for intermittent connectivity.

 - **CouchDB Scalability and Performance**
-   - As the company expands, the database must be able to accomidate a growing user base.
-CouchDB has multiple scalability features such as horizontal scalability, load balancing, replication, and partitaioned databases that allow an efficient change in scale with a minimal impact on server performance.
+   - As the company expands, the database must be able to accommodate a growing user base.
+CouchDB has multiple scalability features such as horizontal scalability, load balancing, replication, and partitioned databases that allow an efficient change in scale with a minimal impact on server performance.

 - **Cost**
    - PouchDB and CouchDB are free open-source software (FOSS) which reduces expansion and scalability costs.

 **Consequences**

-- **Server Infastructure**:
+- **Server Infrastructure**:
    - A large point of consideration was the location of server hosting.
-In order to gain the high level of control, customization, optimization, compatibility and security with CouchDB, the database server would have to be hosted on-premise, which will increase infastructure costs.
+In order to gain the high level of control, customization, optimization, compatibility and security with CouchDB, the database server would have to be hosted on-premise, which will increase infrastructure costs.
 We found that the reduction in overall project complexity, reduced development time, database reliability, and specific project requirements, CouchDB and PouchDB become a cost effective solution.

 - **Complexity**:
    - While this approach introduces server management complexity, it ensures that the combination of PouchDB and CouchDB provides a robust data storage and synchronization solution, addressing the project's requirements for offline mode and data integrity and medium to large data storage.
-Implementing SQLite and a seperate backend database would increase syncronization complexity.
+Implementing SQLite and a separate backend database would increase synchronization complexity.